Hridaya Hatha Yoga Theory

 As far as the work with energies goes, there is an intimate relation between our being and the universe.

 Still, we are not only the physical body and the body does not belong to us ultimately.
-We cannot find our ultimate happiness by moving or pushing the energy through the body, nadis or chakras.
+We cannot find our ultimate happiness by moving or pushing the energy through the body, nadis, or chakras.
 We find it though by perceiving our true nature.
 This deep understanding can be expressed by the physical body when we allow the energies to freely flow through it.

 The Witness Consciousness in Hatha Yoga

-In essence, hatha yoga creates a greater fluidity of the energies in our being.
+In essence, Hatha Yoga creates a greater fluidity of the energies in our being.
 If the attitude is correct, in addition to flexibility and relaxation, we will feel more balanced and free.

-The Hatha yoga session is seen as a whole, as a unique dance, as a communion with the life itself, as an expression of a unique impetus for celebration and revelation of our divine nature, of the Spiritual Heart.
+The Hatha Yoga session as a whole is seen as a unique dance, as a communion with the life itself, as an expression of a unique impetus for celebration and revelation of our divine nature, of the Spiritual Heart.

-Starting and Maintaining the Yoga Pose
+Entering and Maintaining the Yoga Pose

-a) The body’s sense of limits dissolves through relaxation
+1. The body’s sense of limits dissolves through relaxation

 Any potential strain is naturally followed by a denial, a refusal.
-But the posture causes inherent tension, that tension must be accepted, with detachment.
+But when the posture causes inherent tension, that tension must be accepted, with detachment.
 We do not deny it, we do not repress it, but we allow the asana to dissipate it by virtue of the harmonious energies to which a particular asana attunes us.
 It is important to remember not to make a goal out of the appearance of the yoga posture, but to let the body get itself into the final position while the muscles and ligaments relax.

-The asanas practiced in this manner catalyze healing and spiritual transformation.
+Asanas practiced in this manner catalyze healing and spiritual transformation.
 They are opportunities to reshape the soul and mind, to release subconscious egotistic tendencies and tensions in an unconditional way, through deconditioning and an attitude of happiness and surrender.

-b) During asanas, attention radiates from inside to outside
+2. During asanas, attention radiates from inside to outside

 That is why during the practice of the asanas, our attention radiates outwards, from the Spiritual Heart towards the outside world.
 It is in this place full of happiness that our tensions gradually dissolve and disappear.

-c) The transformation does not follow personal effort
+3. Transformation does not follow personal effort

-In this fashion, the “weight” of our focus does not go to our effort, but on the Spiritual Heart and its inherent peace, openness and happiness.
+In this fashion, the “weight” of our focus does not go to our effort, but on the Spiritual Heart and its inherent peace, openness, and happiness.

-d) The balance between effort and relaxation
+4. The balance between effort and relaxation

-Technical Rigor – a Simple Framework for Expressing the Spiritual Art that is Hridaya Yoga
+Technical Rigor—A Simple Framework for Expressing the Spiritual Art That Is Hridaya Yoga

-That is why, the role of the yoga teacher is primarily to awaken love, beauty, confidence, freedom, and creativity in students, instead of focusing on their limitations and mistakes.
+That is why the role of the yoga teacher is primarily to awaken love, beauty, confidence, freedom, and creativity in students, instead of focusing on their limitations and mistakes.

-While practicing almost any asana, we eventually feel that we reached our physical limits of flexibility, duration of performance, etc. If we let these limits stop us, if we focus mainly on these limits, we will forget the omnipotence and the infinite quality of our divine nature.
+While practicing almost any asana, we eventually feel that we have reached our physical limits of flexibility, duration of performance, etc. If we let these limits stop us, if we focus mainly on these limits, we will forget the omnipotence and the infinite quality of our divine nature.

-An exaggerated critical attitude causes contraction and fear, and it prevents the student from opening up to the infinite.
+An overly critical attitude causes contraction and fear, and it prevents the student from opening up to the infinite.
 By emphasizing creativity and freedom, we intend to make a true spiritual art out of the Hridaya Yoga practice.

 Technical rigor and the precision of our methods form just the framework through which we allow the free expression of our spiritual inspirations.
 When it is practiced correctly, the practice of Hridaya Yoga opens us towards life, towards the spirit and, thus, it eliminates our fears, conflicts, and repressions.